 1. Session context — What was the session trying to do?
 Provide session ID, time range, total LLM calls, total tokens consumed, plain-language description of intended behavior.
 Every other finding grounds in this.

 2. Failure classification — Which of the four modes applies?
-Not a bureaucratic label.
-It determines which prevention layer was missing and what has to change.
+Not a bureaucratic label — it determines which prevention layer was missing and what has to change.

 3. Fault origin and cascade path — Which step was the fault origin?
 What was in the context window at that step?
 Trace the cascade from origin to final wrong output.
 Specific step numbers, no hand-waving.